 Richard Graham became Gloucester’s MP on the 7th May 2010, with a majority of 2,420 and a swing of 8.9% from Labour to Conservative.
-He was re-elected in May 2015 with a majority of 7,251 and a swing of 5.4% from Labour to Conservative.
+He was re-elected in May 2015 with a majority of 7,251 and a swing of 5.4% from Labour to Conservative, and re-elected again in June 2017 with 50.3% of the vote.

 Richard lives with his wife Anthea and Twiglet the Jack Russell in Westgate, a stone’s throw from the club he plays cricket for – Gloucester City Winget CC.
 He also has three children.